-After over a year of testing in the channels of the Windows Insider program, finally today 27, may 2020 Microsoft has released Windows 10 May 2020 Update version 2004 build 19041 for everyone.
+After over a year of testing in the channels of the Windows Insider program, finally today 27, Microsoft has released Windows 10 version 2004 build 19041 for everyone.
 The latest feature update for Windows 10 brings in a whole lot of fresh features and performance refinements to Microsoft’s popular operating system.
 Like previous Windows 10 feature updates, the latest May 2004 update also includes a number of new features and improvements that include a more efficient algorithm for Windows Search, Windows Subsystem for Linux 2 (WSL 2), with a custom-built Linux kernel, improved Cortana experience and even more kaomoji to start.
-Here are all the new Windows 10 May 2020 Update features that we know of.
+Here are all the new Windows 10 features that we know of.

-Note: This release (Windows 10 May 2020 Update) will be delivered as a full OS update, and not as a cumulative update like Windows 10 version 1909.
+Note: This release (Windows 10 Update) will be delivered as a full OS update, and not as a cumulative update like Windows 10.

 - 1.1 Cloud download for reinstallations